-In addition, melatonin can interact with certain medications.
-One example is warfarin, a drug used to prevent blood clotting.
-Melatonin may increase the effect of warfarin, thereby increasing the risk of bruising and excess bleeding.
-Anyone taking one or more prescription medications should talk with a doctor before trying melatonin.
+In addition, melatonin can interact with certain medications, like blood thinners or medications that prevent blood clotting.
+Anyone taking prescription medications should talk with a doctor before trying melatonin.

-Melatonin overdose in children is a growing concern with increasing hospitalizations in recent years.
-However, this increase was largely due to accidental ingestion of melatonin in children younger than 5 years old.
-Appropriate doses of melatonin for short-term use remains generally safe for children, but parents and caregivers should practice safe storage of all medications and supplements around the house.
+Melatonin overdose in children is a growing concern with increasing hospitalizations in recent years, largely due to accidental ingestion of melatonin in young children.
+Parents and caregivers should practice safe storage of all medications and supplements around the house.

 It is also important to keep in mind that some melatonin supplements may not be accurately labeled.
 This increases the risk of taking a higher dose than intended.
-If you have any concerns about having taken too much melatonin, contact poison control for immediate and free expert advice.
+If you have any concerns about having taken too much melatonin, contact poison control for immediate guidance.

 Anyone who has a preexisting health condition or is taking a prescription medication should consult with their doctor before trying melatonin.
-And anyone experiencing an adverse reaction from melatonin should stop taking the supplement and contact their doctor.
+Anyone experiencing an adverse reaction from melatonin should stop taking the supplement and contact their doctor.

 It is always a good idea to make a doctor aware before adding a new supplement to a health regimen.
 A doctor or pharmacist may be able to help with the timing or dosage of melatonin and discuss its benefits and risks.